demisto/content/Packs/Core/Integrations/CortexCoreIR/README.md

 ### core-list-user-groups

 ***
-Retrieve a list of the current user emails associated with one or more user groups in your environment.
+Retrieve a list of the current user emails associated with one or more user groups in the environment.
+Required license: Cortex XDR Pro per Endpoint, Cortex XDR Pro, or Cortex XDR Pro per TB.

 #### Base Command